What Does It Mean To Eat The Frog?

 Obstacles That Sabotage Frog-Eating Success

-First off, tons of people turn simple tasks into these elaborate preparation ceremonies.
-You know the type - they can spend a whole week planning how they’re going to do something that would actually take an hour.
+- First, people often turn simple tasks into elaborate preparation ceremonies.
+They can spend a whole week planning how they’re going to do something that would actually take an hour.
 It’s like preparing to prepare, if that makes sense.
 Instead of just diving in and getting it done.

-Then there’s the whole issue with choosing the right tasks.
+- Then there’s an issue with choosing the right tasks.
 People either pick something so overwhelming that they immediately get scared and give up, or they go for something so trivial that they’re just wasting their best energy hours.
-You need that sweet spot - something that challenges you a bit but doesn’t send you into panic mode.
-Think of it like the difference between a good workout and trying to climb Everest.
+If the task is too big, try to break it down into smaller, more manageable chunks.
+If too small, you can combine it with other tasks to make it more challenging.

-And then there are phones, notifications, social media - that’s a whole other story.
-The moment things get tough, suddenly there’s an “urgent” message or “important” news that needs immediate attention.
-You really need to create some boundaries here, maybe treat your phone like a fire alarm that only goes off for real emergencies.
+- And then there are phones, notifications, social media - you know.
+The moment things get tough or boring, suddenly there’s an “urgent” message or “important” news that grab your attention.
+Try to create some boundaries here.

-The last thing is consistency.
-Many people start strong, keep it up for a few days, then just drop it completely.
+- The last thing is consistency.
+Many people start strong, keep it up for a few days, then just drop it.
 But the key is sticking with it regularly.
 If you’re having a rough day, it’s better to do something small than to skip entirely.
 Building the habit is more important than the scale of what you accomplish.

 Personal Experience